-I was interviewed about the book by Karl Smith for online music and culture magazine, The Quietus.
+I was interviewed about Extreme Metaphors for online music and culture magazine, The Quietus.

-Influential cyberpunk magazine 21C interviewed myself, co-editor Dan O’Hara and cultural critic Mark Dery about Extreme Metaphors and J.G.
+Ash Crawford from influential cyberpunk magazine 21C interviewed myself, co-editor Dan O’Hara and cultural critic Mark Dery about Extreme Metaphors and J.G.
 Ballard’s enduring influence.

-As co-writer of Micronations: the Lonely Planet Guide to Home-made Nations, I was interviewed by fellow Ballardian, Geoff Manaugh.
-We spoke about the architectural implications of micronations for his highly influential BLDG BLOG project.
-Due to Geoff’s fame and the subject matter, this is another interview that people still occasionally read and contact me about.
+As co-writer of Micronations: the Lonely Planet Guide to Home-made Nations, I was interviewed by Geoff Manaugh.
+We spoke about the architectural implications of micronations.